EfficiencyGeek/postgresql-ecosystem/README.md

 		1. PG Admin4
 		1. PGWeb
 		1. Azure Data Studio - SQL Notebook
 3. How
-	1. Open Source - use github?
+	1. Open Source
+		1. github.com
+		2. draw.io
 	1. Allow for PRs, collaboration
 	1. With Links to other sites.
-	1. Feedback to alex@efficiencygeek.com
+	1. Feedback to alex at efficiencygeek.com

 Roadmap:
 1. MMF1